Payment Facilitator

 So, one of the ways, or models to become a sort of PSP is to apply for a relevant license and one of these licenses is called ISO.
 This kind of licence basically gives the honor to the company to resell Merchant Services and to nominate the merchant fee by themselves.

-So, what ISO billing model?
+So, what is the ISO billing model?

 First of all, ISO is an Independent Sales Organization.
 In the street language, it’s called a non-bank financial institution.
 ISO Company is a company that can and is able to resell Merchant Services for businesses.
 ISO is a licence that a company receives from a sponsor bank in other words, an ISO company that is hired by a business or a merchant to process its payments.
 And not less important than other benefits of being an ISO company is that an ISO company can nominate the merchant fees and as I mentioned before that it can be 3%, and sometimes more.
 Here are some of the known ISO companies: Braintree, Stripe, and Square.
 Basically, ISO is an organization that is a go-to “Partner,” for merchants to deal with anything that is related to payments processing and other related topics.